CodeYourFuture/curriculum/common-content/en/module/js3/api/index.md

 Let's try more API interactions

-To learn the release date of Adele's "Rolling in the Deep," we can make a GET request to the songs page
+To get song details of all songs we can make a GET request to the songs page

 ```
 const url = 'https://curriculum.codeyourfuture.io/js3/api/songs'